Subject-specific outreach programme 2024-2025

 KS3 - Understanding Manchester's Social History

-In this video, Adam Waddingham, a History PhD student, shares activities with you to help you understand the social history of Manchester, and the benefits of studying History.
+In this video, Adam Waddingham, a History PhD student, shares activities with you to help you understand the social history of Manchester and the benefits of studying History.

 KS4/5 - Should Auschwitz have been bombed?

-This workshop, created by PhD student Robert Kanter, is designed to introduce students to an engaging and relevant debate from period of World War II and The Holocaust.
+This workshop, created by PhD student Robert Kanter, is designed to introduce students to an engaging and relevant debate from the period of World War II and The Holocaust.

-Find the workshop and supporting materials on the Talks for Secondary page in the "Workshops" section
+Find the workshop and supporting materials on the Talks for Secondary page in the "Workshops" section.

 Online: History of Medicine Digital Resource